 We may experience delays, disruptions or quality control problems in our manufacturing operations.
 These and other factors may cause less than acceptable yields at our wafer fabrication facility.
 Manufacturing yields depend on a number of factors, including the quality of available raw materials, the degradation or change in equipment calibration and the rate and timing of the introduction of new products.
-Changes in manufacturing processes required as a result of changes in product specifications, changing customer needs and the introduction of new products.
+Changes in manufacturing processes required as a result of changes in product specifications, changing customer needs and the introduction of new products may significantly reduce our manufacturing yields, resulting in low or negative margins on those products.
 In addition, because of our wafer size, we use equipment that is not readily available on the open market and for which spare parts and qualified service people may not be available.
 If any of our key equipment were to be damaged or destroyed for any reason, our manufacturing process would be severely disrupted.
 Any such manufacturing problems would likely delay product shipments to our customers, which would negatively affect our sales, competitive position and reputation.